 The technicians will hit different parts of the helmet until they are sure that the latter possesses the right energy management feature.
-They can also do helmet autopsies, which allows them to examine the internal components of the gear (such as the EPS liner).
+They can also do helmet autopsies, which allows them to examine the internal components of the gear (such as the EPS liner or Bluetooth Comm installed).
 Doing this allows the SNELL technicians to determine if there are weaknesses or flaws in the design of the helmet.

 In the past, the SNELL M2015 was under fire because it gave direct preference to EPS liners that are too rigid and hard.
 Accordingly, the stiffness of the liners is actually promoting more force transfer during low energy impacts.
 It is for that reason why there was several configurations made in this motorcycle helmet safety rating.